Home - Bookapy Book Preview

 “Selling what?”

-At this point the door to the tavern crashed open and a party of men arrogantly swaggered inside, putting Darras on guard as he watched their actions carefully.
+At this point, the door to the tavern crashed open, and a party of men arrogantly swaggered inside, putting Darras on guard as he watched their actions carefully.

-“You there, state your business!” he demanded loudly, scowling as Darras ignored him to simply sup his drink.
+“You there, state your business!” he demanded loudly, scowling as Darras ignored him to sup his drink.

 “Best answer him, Darras.
 He has the ear of the baron,” Hersey spoke up.